GSE Instructor Handbook: Preparing to Teach

 Assessment of student learning is a primary responsibility of every Portland State University faculty member.
 The University is in the process of transitioning from a focus on providing courses to assessing and ensuring student learning outcomes.

-All instructors should:
+GSE instructors should:

 - Align their assessment to course objectives.